Do you love vintage road bikes? Are you a bit eco-conscious at heart and don't want to buy a new bike? Do people say you "have moths in your wallet"?

 Step 4: Replace the brake cables and housings, the brake pads, and tighten the brakes

 The cables on a road bike normally run through this type of shifter.
-They are removed very simply by unscrewing the pinch bolt at the derailleur (front/rear) and then pulling the cable out by the end from the shifter.
+They are removed very simply by unscrewing the clamping bolt at the derailleur (front/rear) and then pulling the cable out by the end from the shifter.

 See the photo opposite.